 - Please answer questions 1-6 of this worksheet in advance of the tutorial, and bring with you all work, including printouts of any computer work.
 Tutorials cannot function properly unless you do the work in advance. - Please also think about the Tutorial Discussion points. - Data & Analysis tutorial exercises are not assessed, but are a compulsory and important part of the course.
-If you do not do the exercises then you are unlikely to pass the exam. - Attendance at tutorials is obligatory; please let your tutor know if you cannot attend. - Required Reading: Chapter 2 of 'Database Management Systems' (Raghu Ramakrishnan and Johannes Gehrke, 2003).
-This chapter can be found online on Google Books (http://books.google.com/).
+If you do not do the exercises then you are unlikely to pass the exam. - Attendance at tutorials is obligatory: if you are ill or otherwise unable to attend one week then email your tutor, and if possible attend another tutorial group in the same week. - Required Reading: Chapter 2 of 'Database Management Systems' (Raghu Ramakrishnan and Johannes Gehrke, 2003).
+This was distributed at the first lecture, and photocopies are available from the ITO.